Meddington/TikiTankTwo/README.md

 Creating effects
 ----------------------------

 Every effect implements simple *IEffect* interface, with following signature.
+To use your effect with the effect simulator is must implement one of the specific interfaces (IBarrelEffect, ITreadEffect, IPanelEffect).

     public interface IEffect
     {